-Stress and anxiety emerge out of the interaction between an event or “stressor” and our own physical, cognitive and emotional attempts at dealing with the event.
-The perception of a situation’s relevance to personal wellbeing will lead to an appraisal of the event which will in turn generate emotional and physical responses associated with stress and anxiety or alternatively with a more resilient coping response.
-For instance you have a major deadline coming up at work (the event) and you are seriously behind.
-You consider yourself to be a responsible and diligent person and appraise this approaching deadline as highly threatening to your wellbeing.
-As the due date approaches you start to feel more and more threatened by the deadline.
-You start to beat yourself up, generating thoughts such as: “I can’t succeed”, “I am so irresponsible”, “How could I have let myself get into this mess?”
-You feel tremendous disappointment in yourself and feel discouraged, anxious and depressed (your feelings).
+For example, you have a major deadline coming up at work and you are seriously behind (the event).
+You consider yourself to be a responsible and diligent person and appraise this deadline as highly threatening to your wellbeing.
+As the due date approaches, you start to feel more and more threatened.
+You beat yourself up with thoughts such as: “I can’t succeed,” “I am so irresponsible,” “How could I have let myself get into this mess?”
+You feel tremendous disappointment in yourself and are discouraged, anxious, and depressed (your feelings).
 You find it increasingly difficult to concentrate at work and struggle to fall asleep at night (your physical response).
 You attempt to “cope” by avoiding your manager and colleagues and surfing the net (coping attempts).
-Two days before the deadline and you are ready to crack – you are struggling to sleep, you overeat and are irritable and snappy.
+Two days before the deadline and you are ready to crack – you barely sleep, you overeat, and are irritable and snappy.
 You are dealing with the situation in a way that generates stress and anxiety!

 Not everyone faced with this event would have interpreted and responded to it in the same way.
-For instance you might have appraised or perceived this deadline as a challenge and may have felt more able to rise to the challenge of the deadline, had thoughts such as “This is really challenging but I can manage”, “I am really capable”, “I can do this, with a little help”.
+For instance you might have perceived this deadline as a challenge and may be spurred on with such thoughts such as “This is really challenging but I can manage,” “I am really capable,” “I can do this, with a little help.”
 This in turn may have generated feelings such as anticipation and optimism.
-You may have physically responded by making sure you get enough sleep and eating healthy, and coped by working a few extra hours and delegating some responsibilities to other colleagues.
-You are dealing with the situation in a manner that generates well being and productive coping.
+You may have physically responded by making sure you get enough sleep and eat healthily, and you may have coped by working a few extra hours and delegating some responsibilities to other colleagues.
+You are dealing with the situation in a manner that generates well-being and productive coping.